The American College of Surgeons Division of Education and International Relations Committee are pleased to announce two international scholarships

 at the centers to be visited.
 Clinical Congress registration will be provided gratis, and assistance in reserving thrifty housing in the Clinical Congress city will

 also be provided.
-In 2016, the Clinical Congress city is Washington, DC.
+In 2017, the Clinical Congress city is San Diego, CA.

 - Applicants must be graduates of schools of medicine.